WIND SYSTEM's POWER CALCULATION

-The single most important thing to determine when choosing your power system is how much electricity it will generate.
+The single most important thing to determine when choosing your home power system is how much electricity it will generate.
 Wind turbines are usually listed by their rated power (or rated capacity).
-Unfortunately, this rating is pretty much useless or even misleading, because it represents just a potential power the system can generate at certain ideal air conditions.
+Unfortunately, this rating is pretty much useless or even misleading, because it represents just a potential wattage the system can generate at certain ideal conditions.

 Wind generators are generally designed to yield maximum output at high air speeds.
-Likewise, the manufacturers rate their systems by the amount of power they can produce at a specific high speed, typically 24 mph (10.5 m/s) to 36 mph (16 m/s).
-In reality, you will rarely get these speeds.
-Note that the available energy of the moving air molecules is proportional to the cube of their speed, so even small decrease in the speed results in large decrease in the energy.
-A turbine rated for example at 5000 watts at 30 mph will produce only 625 watts or less at 15 mph.
+Likewise, the manufacturers often rate their systems by the amount of power they can produce at a specific high wind speed, typically 24 mph (10.5 m/s) to 36 mph (16 m/s).
+In reality, in most areas you will rarely get these speeds.
+From physics, the available energy of the moving air molecules is proportional to the cube of their velocity, so even small decrease in the speed results in large decrease in the energy.
+A turbine rated for example at 5000 watts at 30 mph will produce only 625 watts or less at 15 mph!

 Besides rated wattage, wind generator manufactures also normally provide a so-called Power Curve (also known as a Performance Graph or Power Output Graph), that plots the output in watts or kilowatts as a function of instantaneous wind speed.

 These curves have S-shape that starts with zero at a certain "cut-in" speed, and leveling off to a rated power at a rated speed.
 Above the rated speed the curve usually goes slightly down and then abruptly goes back to zero at a certain cut-out speed, where turbines shuts down to protect itself from a damage.
-Although the power curves are more useful than rated power values, they only tells you how much electricity you may generate at specific instantaneous air speeds.
+Although the power curves are more useful than rated power values, they only tells you how much electricity you may generate at specific instantaneous air velocities.
 Since the air speed varies all the time, you need to know the net amount of electricity you can expect to generate over certain period of time, say in a year.
-There are various climate maps that provide data on average air speed for various geographical regions.
+There are various climate maps that provide data on mean air velocity for various geographical regions.
 However, you can't simply apply an average air speed to the turbine's power graphs to determine the annual output.
 The case is, it all depends on how that average speed came about, i.e. if winds in your site vary a lot, or if they blow at a relatively constant speed.
 In a hypothetical case, if the wind is always either below a turbine's cut-in speed, or above cut-out speed, you will not produce any electricity at all, even though the average air speed may look good.
+Also, the mean of the cubes of the speeds is greater than the cube of the mean speed.

-To assert the average amount of energy a wind system can generate annually, Battelle Laboratories estimated an actual average annual wind output in various US regions, rather than simply mean air speed.
+To calculate an average amount of energy a system can generate annually, Battelle Laboratories estimated an actual average annual wind wattage density in various US regions, rather than simply mean air speed.
 They introduced a numerical rating that corresponds to one of the seven wind power classes.
-Each class represents a range of wind power density based on the computer analysis of historical data.
+Each class represents a range of power density values based on the computer analysis of historical data.
 A similar mapping for Europe was done by Riso Laboratory.

 Wind Power